Funding Your UCF Nursing Degree

 At UCF, we believe a college education should be accessible and affordable for all students.

-Additionally, to ease the burden for our students, the College of Nursing actively pursues and offers specific scholarship and aid opportunities.
-In fact, each year the UCF College of Nursing awards more than 100 scholarships to upper-division BSN and graduate nursing students.
+In fact, the UCF College of Nursing awards more than 100 scholarships annually to upper-division BSN and graduate nursing students.

 From nursing-pending to upper-division BSN, there are many ways to pay for your education including scholarships, grants, federal aid and loans.